Durham-Hackathon/durham-hackathon/bounce.md

 You will need to introduce a second velocity component.
 So now you have $$v_ux$$ and $$u_y$$ giving the x and y components of the velocity.
 To bounce off a ceiling or floor we modify the y component of the velocity, to bounce off of a wall we modify the x component.

 Modify your while loop to include updates to the x-coordinate of the ball and the x velocity of the ball.
 Bear in mind that gravity does not act in the horizontal plane.

-You will need to know the location of the floor as well.
-At the top you will see the size of the screen being set to `width` and `height`.
-Use these for your checks.
-The canvas is centered at 0.
-That means the floor will be at `-height/2` and the ceiling at `height/2`.
-The walls are analogously at `-width/2` and `width/2`.

 To test these you need to modify the starting velocity which is currently set to 0 in $$x$$ and $$y$$ directions.